Worldwide Guide to Women in Leadership

 2006-07 Minister of Agriculture Dr. Milena Vicenova

-Civil Servant in the ministry since 1996.
+Civil Servant in the ministry from 1996.
 Nonpartisan.

-Secretary General at the Ministry of Regional Development in 2007 and Ambassador to the EU from 2007.
+Secretary General at the Ministry of Regional Development in 2007 and appointed Ambassador to the EU in 2007.

 2006-07 Minister of Education, Youth and Sport Miroslava Kopicova